Wood Drill Bits: Choosing the Right Bit for the Job

 Best Uses

 Precision holes in solid wood where clean edges matter.
 Dowel holes, shelf pin holes, and any application where accuracy and appearance count.
-The center point prevents walking on entry.
+Took me three ruined boards to fully appreciate the no-walking entry — once you’ve used a brad point for shelf pins, you’ll never go back to a twist bit for that job.

 Limitations

-Brad points work best perpendicular to the surface.
-Angled holes can cause the center point to wander.
-They’re designed for wood—don’t use them on metal or masonry.
+Brad points work best drilling perpendicular to the surface.
+Angled holes can cause the center point to deflect and wander.
+They’re designed for wood — don’t use them on metal or masonry unless you want a dull bit immediately.

 Twist Bits

-Standard twist bits—the ones most people picture when thinking “drill bit”—have helical flutes and a chisel-point tip.
-They’re versatile but not optimized for wood.
+Standard twist bits — the ones most people picture when thinking “drill bit” — have helical flutes and a chisel-point tip.
+They’re versatile across materials but not optimized for wood specifically.

 Best Uses

 General-purpose drilling where precision isn’t critical.
 Pilot holes for screws.
-Any situation where you need a hole and don’t have a wood-specific bit handy.
+Any situation where you need a hole and don’t have a wood-specific bit at hand.
+That’s what makes them useful to have around — they’re the general-purpose option when you just need a hole and don’t much care how pretty it is.

 Limitations

 The chisel point tends to wander on entry, especially at an angle.
 Entry and exit holes may tear rather than cut cleanly.
-These bits work adequately but not excellently in wood.
+These bits work adequately but not excellently in wood — for finished work, reach for a brad point instead.

 Forstner Bits

 Forstner bits cut flat-bottomed holes with clean sides.
 A center point locates the hole while rim cutters define the circumference.
-The flat bottom distinguishes Forstners from other bit types.
+That flat bottom is what distinguishes Forstners from every other type — and it’s the feature that makes them indispensable for cabinet work.

 Best Uses

 Hinge cup mortises, counterbores for washer seats, shallow decorative recesses, and any flat-bottomed hole.
-Overlapping holes for mortising.
-Angled holes where other bits would wander.
+Overlapping cuts for mortising.
+Angled holes where other bits would wander off course.
+I reach for a Forstner whenever I’m cutting European hinge cups — 35mm, drill press, clean flat bottom every time.

 Limitations

-Forstner bits cut slowly and generate significant heat.
-Use drill press speeds appropriate to diameter—larger bits need slower speeds.
-Hand drilling with large Forstners is difficult.
+Forstner bits cut slowly and build up significant heat.
+Use drill press speeds appropriate to the diameter — larger bits need much slower speeds than smaller ones.
+Hand drilling with large Forstners is difficult to control and hard on the drill.
+I stick to the press for anything over about an inch.

 Spade Bits

 Spade bits feature a flat blade with a center point.
-They remove material aggressively and cost little.
-The simple design has both advantages and drawbacks.
+They remove material aggressively and cost almost nothing — which tells you exactly where they fit in the pecking order.

 Best Uses

 Rough holes in construction framing.
-Running wires through studs.
-Applications where hole appearance doesn’t matter.
-Budget-conscious hole drilling in non-critical work.
+Running electrical wires through studs.
+Applications where the hole appearance is irrelevant because it disappears inside a wall.
+Budget-conscious drilling in non-critical work where you’d feel ridiculous spending $25 on a Forstner.

 Limitations

 Exit holes tear badly without backing material.
-The aggressive cutting action can grab in hardwoods.
-Holes aren’t as clean as brad point or Forstner results.
-Don’t use for furniture-quality work.
+The aggressive cutting action can grab suddenly in hardwoods.
+Holes aren’t clean enough for furniture-quality work.
+My shop rule: spade bits are for framing, never for finished work.
+I don’t mix that up anymore.

 Auger Bits

-Auger bits feature a threaded center point that pulls the bit into the wood, deep flutes for chip ejection, and cutting spurs that score the circumference.
-Traditional hand brace bits used this design.
+Auger bits feature a threaded center point that pulls the bit through the wood, deep flutes for chip ejection, and cutting spurs that score the circumference.
+Frustrated by the effort of boring deep holes by hand, old-time woodworkers developed this self-feeding design — it evolved from brace-and-bit work into the modern auger bits used in timber framing today.

 Best Uses